 Introduction to B31J Essentials in Caesar II

-Many of you must be aware that Intergraph has announced an extension of Caesar II 2017 in May 2017.
+Many of you must be aware that Intergraph announced an extension of Caesar II 2017 in May 2017.
 B31J Essentials provides a set of calculations for revised SIFs and flexibility factors, as defined in the code ASME B31J-2017, Stress Intensification Factors (i-Factors), Flexibility Factors (k-Factors), and their Determination for Metallic Piping Components.

 By using these revised SIFs and flexibilities, your stress analyses produce more accurate results.
 B31J Essentials provides the “more applicable data” referenced in recent editions of the piping codes.
-If someone is current on CAESAR II maintenance and have installed CAESAR II 2017 (v.9.00), He can download the B31J Essentials installer from Intergraph Smart Support (http://smartsupport.intergraph.com) for free and install in their system.
+If someone is currently on CAESAR II maintenance and has installed CAESAR II 2017 (v.9.00), He can download the B31J Essentials installer from Intergraph Smart Support (http://smartsupport.intergraph.com) for free and install in their system.
 This article will try to inform what ASME B31J covers in brief.

 What is ASME B31J?

 For a long time, there was a need for a standard method to develop stress intensification factors (SIFs or i-factors) for ASME piping components and joints.
 At the time, the B31 Code books provided SIFs for various standard fittings and joints but did not provide guidance on how to conduct further research on existing SIFs or how to establish SIFs for nonstandard and other standard fittings or joints.

 ASME B 31J is the outcome of recent research by MDC on current manufacturing practices in the SIF and k-factor test procedures, to provide a consistent and up-to-date table of SIFs and k-factors for metallic piping components.